andrew129/bamazon/README.md

 # bamazon

 This app is an online store that resembles amazon.
 Use this app as a customer to buy any product on the store.
 As a manager you can add stock to any product you like as well as view what products have a low supply.
 You can also add your own product to the store.
 Below you can find screenshots to help you use the app.
 This app uses both mysql and nodeJS.
+To get started, clone this repo and navigated to the root of the folder.
+Then type node

 ## Technologies Used